jackyzha0/quartz/content/Meta/Moves/Ranger.md

 - What valuables might it have?
 <span class="move-trigger">When you show authorities proof that the threat is dealt with,</span> gain 3 Wealth.
 ### Camouflaged
-You have Advantage to Gain the Edge in the wilderness.
-When you move slowly, carefully, and calmly, you make no noise and leave no trace of your passage.
+You have Advantage to Gain the Edge in the wilderness. <span class="move-trigger">When you move slowly, carefully, and calmly,</span> you make no noise and leave no trace of your passage.
 ### Favored Quarry
 <span class="move-trigger">When you declare a specific type of creature to be your Favored Quarry (goblins,</span> mages, ghosts, etc.), say how their kind wronged you and what you plan to do in return.
 Until you achieve it in full you cannot declare another Favored Quarry.
 Your Favored Quarry takes an extra condition from all of your attacks, can never surprise you, and is
 always treated as a dangerous monster to you.